davepinkawa/dave.pinkawa.us/content/pages/published work.md

 Title: Published

-There are a few of the additional projects in which I do Video or Written posts on various software, automation, or configuration.
+These are a few of the additional projects in which I do Video or Written posts on various software, automation, or configuration.

 ### Book Publishing
 [LeanPub Book Writing Author Page](https://leanpub.com/u/davepinkawa "LeanPub.com")